aayushbansal/MarrRevisited/README.md

 # Marr Revisited: 2D-3D Alignment via Surface Normal Prediction
 Created by Aayush Bansal, Bryan Russell, and Abhinav Gupta at CMU and Adobe Research.

-# Introduction
+## Introduction

 This work is a part of our CVPR-2016 paper on 2D-3D model alignment via surface normal prediction.
 In this work, we predict detailed surface normals through the non-linear optimization of sparse hypercolumn features.
 The idea of sparsely sampling hypercolumn features allowed the non-linear optimization by a multi-layer perceptron.
 This work is the current state-of-the-art (as of July 2016) on NYUD dataset for both global and local layout.
 For more details, refer to the text in our paper http://www.cs.cmu.edu/~aayushb/marrRevisited/.
+Here, we give step-by-step instruction to use our code for training and predicting surface normal maps.

-# How to use this code?
+## How to use this code?

 1. Installing Caffe Toolbox - We have included the required source codes with the original caffe codes.
 To use our stuff, one needs to install caffe in the given folder.